-The original home was in Chinese Turkistan, arrived in Afghanistan in the first century A.D. and displaced the Indo-Greeks.
+- The original home was in Chinese Turkistan, arrived in Afghanistan in the first century A.D. and displaced the Indo-Greeks. - Then, they established themselves at Taxila and Peshawar.
+Mathura was an important centre in the southern part of their kingdom. - The kingdom was divided into satrapies or provinces ruled by governors. - Kanishka made the kingdom strong in northern India.

-- Then, they established themselves at Taxila and Peshawar.
-Mathura was an important centre in the southern part of their kingdom. - The kingdom was divided into satrapies or provinces ruled by governors. - Kanishka made the kingdom strong in northern India. - They came into conflict with the Chinese armies of the Hun empire in Central Asia. - They supported Buddhism.
+• They supported Buddhism.
 During his reign, the Fourth Buddhist Council was held.